latenitefilms/TransferToolbox/docs/privacy.md

 # Privacy Policy

-This is the privacy policy for the Transfer Toolbox, macOS Application that is available on the macOS App Store and TestFlight.
+This is the privacy policy for the Transfer Toolbox, macOS Application that is available on TestFlight and for free via GitHub.

 Transfer Toolbox does not collect any user data.
 No personal information is transmitted, stored, or used by this application.